opnfv/apex/docs/release/installation/baremetal.rst

    (``/etc/opnfv-apex/``).
 These files are named with the naming convention os-sdn_controller-enabled_feature-[no]ha.yaml.
 These files can be used in place of the (``/etc/opnfv-apex/deploy_settings.yaml``) file if one suites your deployment needs.
-If a pre-built deploy_settings file is choosen there is no need to customize (``/etc/opnfv-apex/deploy_settings.yaml``).
+If a pre-built deploy_settings file is chosen there is no need to customize (``/etc/opnfv-apex/deploy_settings.yaml``).
 The pre-built file can be used in place of the (``/etc/opnfv-apex/deploy_settings.yaml``) file.